merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

                 -T 4
 ```

 Under the hood, {% include PROGRAM name="anvi-pan-genome" %} uses [DIAMOND](https://www.wsi.uni-tuebingen.de/lehrstuehle/algorithms-in-bioinformatics/software/diamond/) (or BLASTp if you choose the alternative) to compute the similarity between amino acid sequences from every genomes.
-From this all-vs-all search, it will use the [MCL](https://micans.org/mcl/) algorithm to cluster the genes in group of relatively high similarity.
+From this all-vs-all search, it will use the [MCL](https://micans.org/mcl/) algorithm to cluster the genes into groups of relatively high similarity.
 The {% include ARTIFACT name="pan-db" %} stores the gene cluster information.

 ### Interactive pangenomics display